Ranjith1105/19CS301-Module11/11 d Doubly Linked List Insertion and all operation.md

-### EX:
-11.d Doubly Linked List (Insertion and all operation)
+### EX: 11.d Doubly Linked List (Insertion and all operation)
+Reg no: 212223020021
+Name: Ranjith P

+### Aim:
-### Aim: To Type a python function to insert elements at the beginning of the doubly linked list.
+To Type a python function to insert elements at the beginning of the doubly linked list.
 ### Algorithm:
 STEP 1: Start.